shiba517/ed_so-MSP3/README.md

-'recipe ingredients' field size should accomodate the entered information 'recipe instructions' field will take in any characters 'recipe instructions' field size should accomodate the entered information 'servings' will only take in numbers
+'recipe ingredients' field size should accomodate the entered information 'recipe instructions' field will take in any characters 'recipe instructions' field size should accomodate the entered information 'recipe image url' field will take in url text
+'recipe imahe url' field size should accomodate the entered information 'servings' will only take in numbers
 'servings' will take in a number of maximum of 2 digits long 'duration' will only take in numbers
 'duration' will take in a number of maximum of 4 digits long Clicking on 'share' will update the relevant mongo database Clicking on 'share' will also lead teh user to the all_recipes.html

+### My recipes testing
+All recipe cards on show will be recipes posted by the user

+### Random recipes testing
+Three cards will be on show
+Recipe cards will change each time random.html is clicked

+### Security
+When logging out, session cookie of user will be deleted If session cookie of user is not in storage whilst navigating away from the 'profile' page whilst logged in, page will lead to an error 401 page
+If session cookie of user is not in storage whilst navigating away from the 'all recipes' page whilst logged in, page will lead to an error 404 page
+If session cookie of user is not in storage whilst navigating away from the 'random recipes' page whilst logged in, page will lead to an error 404 page
+If session cookie of user is not in storage whilst navigating away from the 'add recipe' page whilst logged in, page will lead to an error 404 page
+If session cookie of user is not in storage whilst submittin a form from the 'add_recipe' page whilst logged in, page will lead to an error 401 page
+If session cookie of user is not in storage whilst submittin a form from the 'add_recipe' page whilst logged in, relevant mongo database will not be updated
+If session cookie of user is not in storage whilst navigating away from the 'my recipes' page whilst logged in, page will lead to an error 401 page
+If session cookie of user is not in storage whilst navigating away from the 'chosen recipe' page whilst logged in, page will lead to an error 401 page
+If session cookie of user is not in storage whilst navigating away from the 'edit recipe' page whilst logged in, page will lead to an error 404 page
+If session cookie of user is not in storage whilst submittin a form from the 'edit_recipe' page whilst logged in, page will lead to an error 401 page
+If session cookie of user is not in storage whilst submittin a form from the 'edit_recipe' page whilst logged in, relevant mongo database will not be updated
+If session cookie of user is not in storage whilst clicking on the 'delete' button and then followed by the 'yes' button in the 'profile' page, page will lead to an error 404 page
+If session cookie of user is not in storage whilst clicking on 'yes' to delete the account, the relevant mongo database will not be updated

 ## DEPLOYMENT
 ### Github pages